digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ### Signature validation

-In order to check token origin and integrity token signature must be validated.
+In order to check the token origin and integrity, the token signature must be validated.
 The signature from the token is considered to be an H-MAC SHA256 (HS256) encrypted with a symmetric key.

 The signing key used to validate the signature will be aquired from the instance that issued the token.